-The concept of intelligence transmission velocity was proposed by [3].
-The velocity at which intelligence can be transmitted over a telegraph current with a given line speed, i.e., a given rate of sending signal elements is expressed approximately by the following formula, where W is the intelligence transmission velocity, m the number of current values employed, and K a constant.
-By the technical term, intelligence transmission velocity here means the number of characters, representing different letters, figures, etc., which can be transmitted in a given length of time assuming that the circuit transmits a given number of signal elements per unit time.
-Iida and Nakagawa[4] inferred that when information velocity becomes equal to the speed of light time stops completely.
-Can we find what happens if the intelligence transmission velocity reaches at the speed of light?
+where W is the intelligence transmission velocity, m the number of current values employed, and K a constant.
+By the technical term, intelligence transmission velocity is here meant the number of character, representing different letters, figures, etc., which can be transmitted in a given length of time assuming that the circuit transmits a given number of signal elements per unit time.
+Iida & Nakagawa(2011) has inferred that when information velocity become equal to the speed of light time stops completely.
+Can we find what happens if the intelligence transmission velocity reaches at the speed of light ?